pocomane/retro-console-games/README.md

 The King of Fighters EX - Neo Blood
 The King of Fighters EX2 - Howling Blood
-The Legend of Zelda - A Link to the Past               ; best The Legend of Zelda - The Minish Cap                   ; good- Wade Hixton's Counter Punch
+The Legend of Zelda - A Link to the Past               ; best The Legend of Zelda - The Minish Cap                   ; very-good Wade Hixton's Counter Punch
 Wario Land 4                                           ; best
 WarioWare - Twisted!                                   ; good-